cchoygithub/haihong_instrumentation_workshop/docs/contents/labs/lab10.md

 ### Using XML to instrument method

-- You want to understand the performance metric of `checkInventory` method in `orderService` application
+- You want to understand the performance metric of `checkInventory` method in `orderService` application without changing the application code

      ![Lab Diagram](../assets/images/methodXMLInstrumented.png)

+- XML instrumetation allows user to do basic instrumentation without change application code
 - Create xml file `checkInventory_instrument.xml` in <newrelic-agent/extensions> folder.
 The xml name can be any arbitrary name.

     ```XML